The Vernacular

 When the salad came I looked at the meat on top of it and thought, oh please tell me it isn’t kidneys.
 But I know the word for that too.
 So I took a bite, and it was delicious.
 Very tender, very flavorful, mild, of course rich with confit fat.

 So I’m eating, sipping a Lorraine white wine, eating bites of baguette, and thinking.
 Finally I get an idea.
-So the waiter comes over and I said it was delicious, but I still didn’t know what I was eating.
+The waiter comes over and I say it’s delicious, but I still didn’t know what I was eating.
 So then he finally tries English, and says it is wizards.
 And I thought “I knew it!!”
 Gizzards?
 Yes.
 I didn’t know you could make them so tender.
 It would be a worthy project to find out how to make confit of chicken gizzards, because they are good.

 After dessert I wandered around and took a look at the Place Stanislaus, listed as a UNESCO site.
 It was built in the 1750s, and yes, has just one architect.
 Emmanuel Héré.
 He has a bronze statue here in his honor.
 I came and looked at it again in the morning, then went to the Starbucks.